edited on September 13th, 2023 at 08:44 pm

 I appreciate the candid and personal nature of the storytelling and the insights into Eris‘ life and career.
 He is an honest person and has quite a lot to tell.

-As, of course, it also attracted criticism from some quarters, with some accusing Eris of glorifying and normalizing harmful behavior, such as drug use.
+Of course, it also attracted criticism from some quarters, with some accusing Eris of glorifying and normalizing harmful behavior, such as drug use.

 Final thoughts